10 Kitchen design mistakes to avoid

 How to avoid it:

-Incorporate full-height cabinets, deep drawers, corner solutions, and pantry storage to maximize every inch of space.
+Use full-height cabinets, deep drawers, corner storage, and pantry units to use space wisely.

 How to avoid it:

-4. Choosing Style Over Function A kitchen that looks beautiful but doesn’t function well will become frustrating over time.
+4. Choosing Style Over Function A kitchen that looks great but works poorly becomes frustrating.

 How to avoid it: